dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/matched-criteria/_index.md

 > [!note] CDI Users Only
 The Matched Criteria viewer is only visible if the active role is CDI Specialist.

-Matched criteria allow you to see why the chart was routed to you.
+Matched Criteria allows a user to see why the chart was routed to them.
 The matched criteria group is a list of “criteria group” that the chart matched upon when it went through workflow.
 These criteria groups are used to indicate a “possible” query opportunity based upon the criteria outlined in workflow.